SinaKhalili/dotfiles/README.md

 # dotfiles
 :+1:This is just another dotfiles folder comin through! :thinking:

+The folder format is for easiy using GNU Stow to symlink the dotfiles to the home folder.
+I love `stow`!

 This repository contains my configs for: **spacemacs**, **i3wm**, **vim**, **zsh** and **i3blocks** dotfiles.

 It also contains some scripts I use for convenience: